 - Read a variety of historical fiction to develop your general historical knowledge, and sense of period.
 Examples include The Great Gatsby by F. Scott Fitzgerald, The Help by Kathryn Stockett, or Private Peaceful by Michael Morpurgo. - Read some academic history: The War that Ended Peace by Margaret Macmillan, The Norman Conquest by Marc Morris, or Blood and Guts by Roy Porter. - Listen to podcasts-You're Dead to Me, In Our Time and Hidden Histories are recommended. - Watch historical films such as 1917, They Shall Not Grow Old, The Help, On the Basis of Sex or Green Book. - Visit the Imperial War Museum in London, or one of many Norman castles or cathedrals. - Have a look at the curriculum overviews or knowledge organisers on the MCA website.

-Ask Miss Harris (Assistant Faculty Leader) or your History teacher.
+Ask Mrs Betts or Miss Harris (Assistant Faculty Leaders) or your history teacher.